angus-mackenzie/TOA/README.md

 * [Space Time Trade-off](TOA7.md)
 * [Dynamic Programming](TOA8.md)

-The [pracs 📁](pracs) has information about the different practicals.
+The [pracs 📁](pracs) contains information about the different practicals.

 The books used for this course :books:
 * [Introduction to the Design & Analysis of Algorithms](http://www.vgloop.com/f-/1394454921-126688.pdf) - Anany Levitin